Trial Advocacy

 The Moot Court Honor Board (MCHB) provides students with a variety of advocacy skills through brief-writing and competition opportunities.

-- National and international competition teams are selected through a competitive application process and give students the opportunity to compete against teams from around the world on a focused area of the law.
+- Regional/National competition teams are selected through a competitive application process and give students the opportunity to compete against teams from around the country on a focused area of the law.

 Details about competitions can be found on the Moot Court Honor Board website.